Spetses – Aristocratic and cosmopolitan

 Spetses is easily accessible by boat, directly from the port of Piraeus, with Flying Dolphins, boats or sea taxis from the opposite coast of Kosta.
 Spetses is the ideal summer holiday retreat, showcasing nature with its lush landscapes and crystal-blue seas, but it is equally captivating in spring and autumn.
 The island’s capital is the town of Spetses, with the port of Dapia; the district also includes the islets of Spetsopoula, Agios Ioannis, and Mikro Bourboulo.
 The town of Spetses is distinguished by a noble architecture, thoughtful town planning and a marvellous promenade near the old port.
 The island has become a favourite destination in recent years for personalities from Greece and abroad.
 No vehicles are allowed, enhancing further the unique atmosphere.

 With its elegant style, cobblestone streets and magnificent manors, Spetses is a place you won’t soon forget.
 In the main town, visit the Museum of Spetses, the Museum of Bouboulina and the Anargyros Manor.
-These are buildings of great architectural historical significance, dating from the peak of the island’s history and revolutionary times.
-Walk to the lighthouse; the view won’t disappoint.
+These are buildings of great architectural and historical significance, dating from the peak of the island’s history and revolutionary times.
+Walk to the lighthouse; the view will enchant you.
 Rent a sea-taxi and visit Spetsopoula, the private island of the Niarchos family.

 Those more romantically inclined might choose to see the old port by carriage.
 The Poseidonion Grand Hotel, a superb sample of French-style architecture reminiscent of the Côte d’Azure, is one of the top places to stay; at least drop by for a coffee, dinner or spa session.
 If you’re lucky enough to visit Greece and arrive in Spetses in June, you’ll be able to attend the Spetses Classic Yacht Race.
 And don’t forget the Armata Festival in September and the Spetses mini Marathon, which takes place each October.

 Spetses has recently emerged as a gastronomic destination.
-While prices in Spetses are still on the high side, the island offers a wealth of choices.
+From haute cuisine and gourmet flavours, to traditional Greek tavernas and ouzo bars, the island offers a multitude of culinary options, for all preferences and budgets.
 The highlight is the Poseidonion Grand Hotel, offering a unique culinary experience at the On the Verandah restaurant, or refined Japanese cuisine at the Freud Oriental.
 If dinner isn’t on the menu, consider stopping by for coffee or breakfast.
 In the village of Dapia, enjoy some fresh fish and local wine at one of the taverns in the harbour, town centre or old port.
 Never leave the island without tasting Spetses’ traditional almond sweets.

 All the beaches of Spetses are beautiful, especially those of the south-western part of the island, combining the ocean’s blue with the woodland’s green.
 Visit the ‘college’ beach of Kaiki, so called for its proximity to a school.
 Or perhaps you’ll have the opportunity to celebrate life at the uniquely beautiful beach of Vrellos.
 Many consider Zogeria, at the cove of the same name, to be the island’s best beach.
 Lush foliage, a peaceful environment and clean waters: the perfect getaway.
 Other popular beaches include Agia Marina, Agia Paraskevi and Agioi Anargyroi, with Xylokeriza and Ligoneri also attracting both locals and tourists.
 Near to the town of Spetses, you’ll find more beaches, including Kounoupitsa and Agios Mamas.

 The iconic Poseidonion Grand Hotel majestically overlooks the beach of Spetses.
-This five-star hotel has a spa and two gourmet restaurants.
+This five-star hotel has high-standard facilities and offers exclusive services, which guarantee comfort and a memorable stay.
 Spetses offers accommodation of all types and classes, including rooms to rent, villas and guest houses.

 Spetses is the ideal location for walking and bicycling, a bike being perhaps the best means to tour the island.
 Fill your mornings with nature, sport and wellness, to atone in advance for an eventful evening as only the Greek isles can provide.
-Spetses may be the most lively island of the Argo-Saronic Gulf.
+Spetses is probably the most lively island -in the Argo-Saronic Gulf.
 Most clubs and bars are to be found in the old harbour and Dapia, where the evening’s entertainment can easily last until the dawn’s early light.
 Agios Mamas is also a perfect setting for liquid refreshment.